 You walk into the gathering room, where students meet to discuss recent lessons, plan upcoming tasks, or just have a beer.
 Master Arasemis often lets the students gather here without him, probably to encourage comradery.
 From here, you can continue downstairs, upstairs, or down the hallway to the student rooms and Arasemis’s quarters beyond.

 There are four paintings on the wall here in the gathering room, all of them depicting the Naren-Dra culture in the high mountains in what is now southwestern Calbria.
-Strangely, none of these paintings have titles on the frames, but you’re familiar with the culture because of its central role in the history of Candlestone alchemy.
+You are familiar with the culture because of its central role in the history of Candlestone alchemy.
 You cringe slightly as you think of Arasemis’s many lessons on Nari glyphs that are required to learn shroud alchemy.
 You cringe fully when you think of the extensive glyph dictionaries up in the library, with their limitless and confusing forms.
 Still, they have taught you much.

 You see four paintings in this gallery.